|Homepage:||Click to visit|

 - Live with a French family and immerse yourself in the culture

-The CIEE Study Center in Rennes opened in 1971, and is geared to students with intermediate French skills interested in perfecting their language abilities.
-The program offers a combination of French language and content courses taken at the CIREFE and the opportunity to take regular university courses at the Université de Haute Bretagne Rennes II (UHB).
+The CIEE Study Center in Rennes opened in 1971, and is geared to students with intermediate to advanced-level French skills interested in perfecting their language abilities.
+The study abroad program offers a combination of French language and content courses taken at the CIREFE and the opportunity to take regular university courses at the Université de Haute Bretagne Rennes II (UHB).

 During the first few weeks, students take an intensive CIEE language and culture course consisting of 30 hours of language and civilization coursework and 10 hours of cross-cultural analysis and cultural adaptation seminars.
 Immediately following this intensive program, and based on the results of a placement exam, students enroll in CIREFE and UHB classes.

-Higher education in France is divided into: the licence, masters, and doctorat.
-French students specialize in a particular discipline with a prescribed set of courses and limited electives.
+Higher education in France is divided into three stages: the licence, masters, and doctorat.
+French students specialize in a particular discipline at the outset of their university studies, with a prescribed set of courses in their discipline and a limited choice of electives.
 Professors in France tend to be more formal than in the U.S. and do not see it as their role to give encouragement or individual attention to students.
 They see themselves as specialists who are there to impart their knowledge.
 As a result, French students are generally very self-disciplined and do not expect to be motivated by their instructors, but rather judge a course by the quality and quantity of information taught.

-CIREFE, where CIEE students take the majority of their classes, does provide more individual attention to international students.
-However, students must still have an independent, self-motivated attitude.
-Teachers notice when students are absent, which can affect their grade.
+CIREFE, where CIEE study abroad students take the majority of their classes, does provide more individual attention to international students.
+However, students must still have a more independent, self-motivated attitude.
+Teachers do notice when students are absent, which can affect their grade.
 Syllabi are seldom as detailed as in the U.S. and students need to be able to figure out for themselves what is important, what should be memorized, etc. All CIREFE courses are taught in French.
-A stronger emphasis is placed on writing skills than in the U.S. One reason is that many international students in CIREFE classes go on to study at a French university, and therefore need to have an excellent command of the written language.
+A strong emphasis is placed on writing skills, more so than in the U.S. One reason is that many international students in CIREFE classes go on to study at a French university, and therefore need to have an excellent command of the written language.
 Secondly, the core language class in each level emphasizes written French.
-And finally, a student's written work is considered to be an indicator of their overall competency in French.
+And finally, a student’s written work is considered to be a more reliable indicator of their overall competency in French.
+Thus, you will find that the French professors are particularly concerned with your ability to demonstrate logical thinking, produce well-structured arguments, and conform to French methodology.

 Classes in which CIEE students enroll meet Monday through Friday, with excursions on some weekends.
 Students usually take two, two-hour classes per day.
 Students are expected to complete all of the work given and take exams when scheduled.
 Advanced students may enroll in one or two courses at UHB and must attend lectures, take notes, complete assigned work, and take exams.
 Special exams are given if the exam period falls outside the CIEE program dates.